open-policy-agent/opa/docs/src/data/ecosystem/entries/kubernetes-validating-admission.md

       View a selection of projects and talks about integrating OPA with Kubernetes.
 ---

 Kubernetes automates deployment, scaling, and management of containerized applications.
-OPA provides fine-grained, context-aware authorization for which application component configuration.
+OPA provides fine-grained, context-aware authorization and admission control for clusters.